alanng10/StandMachine/Docue/a.md

 The alpha button is pos on rite side of the lite Ctrl button.

+The Keyboard Fn button is place with other modify button.

 The Keyboard shown Case alpha color to diff the 2 Case on it.

 The alpha color is easy enough to be diff in it spot by vision.